 Hammarskjöld wrote the following during his mission to the Middle East–-the occasion for the first exercise of shuttle diplomacy–to reduce or eliminate border conflicts:

 “Understand—through the stillness.
 Act—out of the stillness.
 Prevail—in the stillness” (Markings, 1955, p.
 127).

 Barbara Wheeler, co-author of Divine Encouragement: Living with the Presence of Hope (Xlibris 2003), supports leadership that comes from opening our innermost sacred door:

 “There is a quiet place within every human soul, a quiet place which beckons me–come, listen, discover and learn.
 I find this place by opening my innermost sacred door.
 No key is needed; I only heed the desire to be in the presence of and connected with the divinity of my own humanness.“

-Nelson Mandala of South Africa showed the world how to make a creative act to save his country from the decay of apartheid when he addressed the 1995 Copenhagen United Nations Economic and Social Summit where Virginia was an NGO delegate:
+Nelson Mandela of South Africa showed the world how to make a creative act to save his country from the decay of apartheid when he addressed the 1995 Copenhagen United Nations Economic and Social Summit where Virginia Swain was a civil society delegate: